If you’re a gig worker in need of financial aid or you’re interested in becoming a part of the gig economy, you should read this article.

 - Legal costs

 As you can imagine, these costs can quickly and easily end up being thousands and thousands of dollars.
 How much each of these things cost exactly will depend, but it is a good idea to be aware of them.
-If you cannot afford these hidden costs, it is best to refrain from buying a home until you are able to.
+If you cannot afford these hidden costs, it is best to refrain from buying a house in Ottawa until you are able to.

 Want some information about mortgage closing costs in Ontario?
 Check this out.